 Many organizations today are led by women in a variety of roles and a record number of companies are led by female CEOs.
-According to the Department of Labor, women make up almost 50% of the workforce and that percentage is projected to grow by the year 2024.
+According to the Department of Labor, women currently makeup 46.6% of the workforce.
+And based on the female labor force participation rate of 56.8%, this is the highest percentage of women participation since the start of the pandemic.
 No matter the role in a company, women are a huge part of the workforce and a tremendous force in companies around the globe.
+According to Incifile, 42% of all U.S. businesses are owned by women (nearly 13 million).
 When women are empowered, everyone wins.

 There are many different steps you can take during Women’s History Month and International Women’s Day to support and celebrate the women in your life, communities, and around the world:

 - Show and provide support to women-owned businesses (big and small).
 The next time you’re looking for the perfect gift for someone, running out for some groceries, or even needing to purchase something for your office or coworkers, consider supporting local women-owned businesses.

 - If you or your company utilizes social media, spread awareness about women entrepreneurs, co-coworkers, and women-owned businesses by highlighting their products and/or services through sharing information and posts on your platform.

 - Donate to organizations, nonprofits, and charities working to empower women and girls.
 One exciting (and delicious) way to do this is to buy girl scout cookies from the Girl Scouts of Greater New York – Troop 6000, which is a Girl Scouts Program that helps to support girls in the Shelter System of New York City.
 Girl Scouts help young women develop life and professional skills that they can carry on to their future endeavors and careers.